Vietnam.vn - Nền tảng quảng bá Việt Nam

 What should you pay attention to when eating beef jerky?

-This meat is a convenient source of protein, zinc, iron, but it can also be high in sodium.
+This meat is a convenient source of protein, zinc, iron, but can also be high in sodium.
 Excess sodium can lead to bloating and weight gain.
-Manufacturers often add salt during the drying process to prevent meat from spoiling.
+Manufacturers often add salt during the drying process to prevent spoilage.
 Some evidence suggests that overconsumption of red and processed meats increases the risk of health complications.
-A serving of beef jerky has about 20% of the recommended daily sodium intake for adults.
+A serving of beef jerky has about 20% of the recommended daily intake of sodium for adults.

 Beef jerky often contains preservatives such as sodium nitrite, which if consumed in large amounts can increase the risk of cardiovascular disease.
 Over time, too much sodium can increase the risk of cardiovascular health conditions, blood pressure, osteoporosis, kidney stones, etc.

-The link between processed red meat consumption and the risk of type 2 diabetes, cancer and cardiovascular disease.
-Therefore, beef jerky should be consumed in moderation, as part of a healthy, balanced and nutritious diet.
+The link between processed red meat consumption and the risk of type 2 diabetes, cancer and cardiovascular disease is well established.
+Therefore, beef jerky should be consumed in moderation as part of a healthy, balanced and nutritious diet.

-Some evidence suggests that replacing red meat with plant-based protein can help reduce LDL (bad) cholesterol and other risk factors for heart disease.
-There are many plant-based beef jerky alternatives if you want to eat less red meat, for example, dried mushrooms have a similar texture and umami taste.
+Some evidence suggests that replacing red meat with plant-based protein can reduce LDL (bad) cholesterol and other risk factors for heart disease.
+There are many plant-based alternatives to beef jerky if you want to eat less red meat, for example, dried mushrooms have a similar texture and umami taste.

 Pay attention to the ingredient list on the product package label, some brands of beef jerky may use common allergens, such as soy malt extract or barley (a source of gluten).

-Store beef jerky in a cool environment and in a sealed package.
-Eat only beef jerky that is within its expiration date and in good condition, not moldy, has no visible signs of contamination, has no strange odor and has not changed in color.
+Store beef jerky in a cool, dry place and in a sealed container.
+Only eat beef jerky that is within its expiry date and in good condition, free from mold, has no visible signs of contamination, has no strange smell and has not changed in colour.

 How much beef jerky should I eat per day?

 Beef jerky should be eaten in moderation (about 28g/day).
 Each serving contains about 100 calories.
-Although this snack can be beneficial because of its high nutritional content, beef jerky should still be consumed in moderation.
+Although this snack can be beneficial because of its high nutritional content, it is still best to consume beef jerky in moderation.

 You should eat whole, unprocessed foods to meet your nutritional needs for protein, zinc, iron, and other essential nutrients.